The Psychology Of Sex: Science Of Sex

 Possible causes of sexual anxiety

-There are many potential causes of sexual anxiety; some may be psychological, while others could be physical.
-Common psychological causes include worries about performance or the fear of rejection from a partner.
-Physical causes may include low libido, erectile dysfunction, menopause, and more.
+There are many potential causes of sexual anxiety; some of them may be psychological, while others could be physical.
+Common psychological causes of sexual anxiety include worries about performance, rejection from a partner, unwanted pregnancy, and even death.
+Physical causes of sexual anxiety may include low libido, erectile dysfunction, menopause, and more.

 Symptoms of sexual anxiety

 Sexual anxiety can manifest in both mental and physical symptoms.
-Mentally, individuals experiencing sexual anxiety may feel ashamed or embarrassed about their bodies or have difficulty concentrating or focusing on the moment.
-Physically they may experience tension in the body, lack of interest in sex or intimacy, trouble achieving orgasm, erectile dysfunction, and vaginal dryness, among other possible symptoms.
+Mentally, individuals experiencing sexual anxiety may feel ashamed of or embarrassed about their bodies or have difficulty concentrating or focusing on the moment.
+Physically, they may experience:

 Treatments for sexual anxiety based on the psychology of sex